Skip to Content

 In 2020 we were so blessed to find a little farm right in our hometown.
 So we packed up our house & home of 22 years, all our animals (that was an adventure!), and took a leap of faith by purchasing an 1850s farmhouse complete with a huge barn and 1-acre lot.
 The home and barn are in need of work and I admit I was a little bummed about leaving my gardens & fruit trees behind, but I am excited to make this old homestead shine again.

 Now that we had this huge barn we needed to get to work filling it!
 A few months after moving in, we got a small herd of alpacas and have been so happy with them.
-They don’t require a ton of care and provide us with lots of fiber for making socks, hats, gloves, and more (click here to see our alpaca products!).
+They are so gentle and sweet, and provide us with lots of fiber for making socks, hats, gloves, and more (click here to see our alpaca products!).

 In 2022 we added geese to the growing poultry flock, they are so hilarious and personable!

 2023 saw the addition of Nigerian Dwarf goats.
 Not only are they super adorable, but they will provide us with plenty of fresh goat’s milk for soap making!
-This year one of our children also decided they would like to raise fancy pigeons.
-We built them a little aviary and they have been taking great care of the birds.
+In 2023 one of our children also decided they would like to raise fancy show pigeons.
+We built a little aviary and they have been taking great care of the birds.

 We definitely feel like “real” farmers now and love this crazy, busy life we have built!